drytoastman/scorekeeperfrontend/docs/registration.md

 ## Standard Actions

+1. Do one of the following:
-1. Either enter part of the first and/or last name OR scan the driver's barcode.
-More name information produces a shorter list of drivers in the next step.
+    * enter part of the first and/or last name, more name information produces a shorter list of drivers in the next step
+    * scan the driver's barcode to go directly to the driver's information

 ![SearchBox](images/regsearch.png)